matthew-f-bailey/pront/CONTRIBUTING.rst

     $ python setup.py test or pytest
     $ tox

+    Be sure to use Tox across 3.6 to 3.8 as there are version differences

    To get flake8 and tox, just pip install them into your virtualenv.

 6. Commit your changes and push your branch to GitHub::